IDinsight/ask-a-question/docs/develop/setup.md

         export USER2_PASSWORD="fullaccess"
         export USER2_API_KEY="user2-key"

-7. (optional) Edit which LLMs are used in the `deployment/docker-compose/litellm_proxy_config.yaml`.

-8. Set up the required Docker containers for the `PostgreSQL` database and the `LiteLLM` proxy server using `make`.
+6. Set up the required Docker containers for the `PostgreSQL` database and the `LiteLLM` proxy server using `make`.

         make setup-dev